maelh/hxd-plugin-framework/README.md

 ## Publishing your plugin

 If you wrote a plugin that you would like to share (link from here or my website), please contact me by mail, so we can discuss the details.
+Even if you don't intend to publish it, letting me know what you did, would still be interesting to know, as that's part of the motivation to make HxD.

 ### Open source plugins